Construction Executive Institute

 Who Should Attend

-- Operations Managers/Operation Officers
+- Operations Managers/Operations Officers

 - Construction Managers/Division Managers/Business Unit Managers

 There is benefit in having several supervisory-level team members experience the Construction Executive Institute.
 The principles will multiply throughout your organization.
 Companies send their team members in groups to foster greater cohesion and accountability.
+If you have additional questions or need clarification, please reach out to the program director to discuss which program would be most beneficial to you.

 7:45 a.m. — 5:30 p.m.